Last updated: 21st December 2020

 What should I do if I don’t feel safe at work?

-The government has recently introduced a Safe Working Charter together with the Home Builders Federation, to help construction sites reopen in a way that’s in line with health guidance.
+The government has recently introduced a Safe Working Charter together with the Home Builders Federation.
+It aims to help construction sites reopen in a way that’s in line with health guidance.
 Companies can sign up to the Charter and commit to developing safe working practices.
-There’s no obligation to sign up but if your company has already signed up to it, it’s a clear sign that they’re committed to making sure work can go ahead safely.
+There’s no obligation to sign up.
+But, if your company has already signed up to it, it’s a clear sign that they’re committed to making sure work can go ahead safely.

 Note: The government has confirmed that there is no limit to the group size when you are meeting or gathering for work.
 But, workplaces should be set up to meet the COVID-secure guidelines – follow the government’s guidance on how to return to work safely.